calebv2/SCTool-Tracker/README.md

 - **Missed Kills**: Use the "Find Missed Kills" feature to scan for unregistered kills
 - **Application Crashes**: Check the kill_logger.log file in the application data folder for error details
 - **Twitch Integration Issues**: Ensure your Twitch channel name is correct and try reconnecting
+- **Profile Images Not Loading**: Check your internet connection or RSI website availability
+- **Display Scaling Issues**: Enable high-DPI scaling in Windows for better UI rendering

 ## Data Storage